victor-mlai/Neural_Network/ReadMe.md

 # Neural Network
-Learns the function using the input from the testing_data how to compute the output
+Learns using the input from the testing_data how to compute the output

 ## Using the program
 ```